ticketmaster/aurora/catalog/pages/adaptive_modal/index.md

   - Prop: displayTop
     Type: bool
     Notes: Optional.
 Default false.
 Indicates, if the modal should open at the top of the page or in the center (default)
+  - Prop: fullscreen
+    Type: bool
+    Notes: Optional.
+Default false.
+Allows to render the modal fullscreen if has a 'true' value.
+All the responsive sizes ('size') options will be ignored if this prop has a 'true' value.
   - Prop: isOpened
     Type: bool
     Notes: Optional.
 Default true.
 Indicates, if the modal is opened by default